dongGod666/BankManageSystem/README.md

-1. Running environment: It is better to use java jdk 1.8, which we run on.
+1.Running environment: It is better to use java jdk 1.8, which we run on.
 Other versions can also be used in theory.

-2. IDE environment: IDEA, Eclipse, and Myeclipse can all be used.
+2.IDE environment: IDEA, Eclipse, and Myeclipse can all be used.
 Recommend IDEA;

-3. Tomcat environment: Tomcat 7. x, 8. x, 9. x versions are available
+3.Tomcat environment: Tomcat 7. x, 8. x, 9. x versions are available

-4. Hardware environment: Windows 7/8/10 1G memory or above; Or Mac OS;
+4.Hardware environment: Windows 7/8/10 1G memory or above; Or Mac OS;

-5. Maven project: No; Check whether the source directory contains pom.xml; If it contains, it is a maven project, otherwise it is a non-maven project
+5.Maven project: No; Check whether the source directory contains pom.xml; If it contains, it is a maven project, otherwise it is a non-maven project

-6. Database: MySql 5.7/8.0 and other versions are available;
+6.Database: MySql 5.7/8.0 and other versions are available;